See Credit Details Below

 What You Will Learn

-• Effectively applying problem-solving strategy to negotiate terms desired by your client for a variety of areas.
+- Apply problem-solving strategy to negotiate terms desired by a client.

-• Applying problem-solving strategy to negotiate terms desired by your counterpart, MICRO's attorney.
+- Apply a problem-solving strategy to negotiate terms desired by a counterpart.

-• Protecting critical information during questioning by your counterpart.
+- Protect critical information during questioning by a counterpart.

-• Using effective questioning to gain information about your counterpart's position.
+- Ask questions to gain information about a counterpart's position.

 Who Should Attend